Deep-Symmetry/afterglow/README.md

 how to mix and fade them, [HSL](http://en.wikipedia.org/wiki/HSL_and_HSV) (Hue, Saturation, and Lightness).
-So, if you wanted a cue that shifts back and forth around yellow, and didn't remember the hue value of yellow, you could do something like this:
+So, if you wanted a cue that shifts back and forth around yellow, and don't remember the hue value of yellow, you could do something like this:

     (use 'com.evocomputing.colors)